 The DSCR requirement for restaurant real estate loans typically sits at 1.25 or higher, meaning the property's net operating income must be at least 125% of the annual debt service.
 For new restaurants without operating history, lenders will evaluate projected income based on your business plan, comparable restaurant performance in the area, and the operator's track record.
 If you need to move quickly on a property opportunity, bridge loan programs can provide short-term financing while your long-term SBA or conventional loan is processed.
 Use the commercial bridge loan calculator to estimate your short-term financing costs.

-What credit score do you need for a restaurant loan?
-Most SBA lenders require a minimum personal FICO score of 650, with preferred lenders often looking for 680 or higher.
-Conventional commercial loans typically require 700 or above.
-Equipment financing may be available with scores as low as 600.
-The higher your credit score, the better your interest rate and terms will be.
+Most SBA lenders require a minimum personal FICO score of 650, with preferred lenders looking for 680 or higher.
+Conventional commercial loans typically require 700 or above, while equipment financing may be available with scores as low as 600.
+Online and alternative lenders sometimes accept scores in the 550 to 649 range, but interest rates jump significantly to 15% to 30% or more.
+Use the DSCR calculator to evaluate whether your projected restaurant income supports the loan payments at these rates.

-Can you use an SBA loan to buy an existing restaurant?
-Yes, SBA 7(a) loans are commonly used to acquire existing restaurants.
-The loan can cover the purchase price, working capital, and even renovation costs.
-When buying an existing restaurant, lenders will evaluate the business's historical financial performance, the proposed purchase price relative to earnings, and your plan for the transition.
-Read more about SBA loans for commercial real estate to understand the full scope of eligible uses.
+Yes, SBA 7(a) loans are one of the most popular ways to acquire an existing restaurant.
+The loan can cover the purchase price, working capital, and renovation costs up to $5 million.
+When buying an existing restaurant, lenders evaluate the business's historical financial performance, the proposed purchase price relative to earnings, and your transition plan.
+SBA 504 loans are also available if the acquisition includes commercial real estate, offering fixed rates around 6% to 7% with only 10% down.

 Ready to take the next step with your restaurant financing?
 Contact Clearhouse Lending today for a personalized consultation with a commercial lending specialist who understands the restaurant industry.